ydb-platform/monaco-ghost/README.md

 ### React Integration

-The package provides a React hook and a pre-built editor component for easy integration:
+The package provides a React hook and pre-built editor components for easy integration:

 ```typescript
 // Using the pre-built editor component